phocks/devblog/content/2024-07-17-a-brief-interlude-into-gleam.md

 Hello from 44799
 ```

 The cool thing is though, that each of these tasks is being run concurrently (if you've got a multi-core processor that is ...
-I think).
+I think) ...

-If you scroll back up, you should see that some of the numbers aren't actually in order.
-This is because sometimes (for whatever reason I won't try to understand right now) one of the tasks makes it through your CPU faster than another one spawned before it, thus overtaking it and printing its number out first.
+...
+And if you scroll back up, you should see that some of the numbers are actually out of order.
+This is because sometimes — for whatever electronic reason I won't try to understand right now — one of the tasks makes it through your CPU faster than a previous one, thus overtaking it and printing its number out first.

 Pretty cool, hey?